code-423n4/2022-10-zksync/README.md

 - `withdraw` - initiates a withdrawal by burning funds on the contract and sending the message to L1
 - `finalizeDeposit` - finalize the deposit and mint funds on L2

+#### Allowlist

+Auxiliary contact that controls the permission access list.
+It is used in bridges and diamond proxy to control which addresses can interact with them in Alpha release.